Aeolink/LinkOS/README.md

 # ~~LinkOS Aroway~~ ionOS Quantum Based on Linux Core

-LinkOS, being an operating system, likely offers several benefits, particularly for developers and end-users.
+~~LinkOS Aroway~~ ionOS Quantum, being an operating system, likely offers several benefits, particularly for developers and end-users.
 Here are some of the potential benefits based on the features you mentioned and common traits of operating systems:

 Open Source GroundFlow SDK for Developers: